Particular/docs.particular.net/nservicebus/azure/shared-hosting-in-azure-cloud-services.md

 ## How it works

-**Prerequisites** This approach assumes you already have your endpoints [hosted in worker roles](hosting-in-azure-cloud-services.md).
+**Prerequisites** This approach assumes you already have the endpoints [hosted in worker roles](hosting-in-azure-cloud-services.md).
 The rest of this article will focus on how to transition from a multi worker environment to a shared hosting environment.

 Instead of having endpoints packaged & deployed by the Azure infrastructure they are packaged as zip files and placed in a well known location (in Azure blob storage).